lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Cohort studies are fundamental to epidemiology and are a key design for answering questions about human health and behavior.
-Cohorts are common in health or biomedical studies, as they are used to identify risk factors for disease to target for prevention and disease management.
-They are also incredibly powerful for helping inform evidence-based clinical decisions.
+Cohort studies are fundamental to epidemiology and are a key study design for answering questions about human health and behavior.
+Cohort studies are very common in health and biomedical research.
+They help identify risk factors for disease to better understand how to prevent and manage them.
+They are also incredibly powerful for helping inform evidence-based clinical decision-making.

 ---